-If you’re looking for a fun and festive way to decorate your fireplace for Halloween, look no further!
-This quick and easy decorating diy will show you how to attach paper or plastic bats to your fireplace so that it looks like they are flying up and out.
+If you’re looking for a fun and hair-raising way to decorate your fireplace for Halloween, look no further!
+This quick and easy decorating diy will show you how to decorate with paper or plastic Halloween fireplace bats for a hauntingly elegant room focal point!

 You’ll have a spooky scene that is sure to impress your guests and give you a little fright in the night.
 So let’s get started!